manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/delete-db/delete-db.md

 	# Multiple entries with the same $ORACLE_SID are not allowed.
 	#
 	#
-	orcl:/u01/app/oracle/product/23.0.0/dbhome_1:N
+	orcl:/u01/app/oracle/product/23.4.0/dbhome_1:N
-	orcl1:/u01/app/oracle/product/23.0.0/dbhome_2:N
+	orcl1:/u01/app/oracle/product/23.4.0/dbhome_2:N
 	```

 1. Verify that the file displays entries for the databases and Oracle homes on your host.
-	For this task, the databases are `orcl` and `orcl1`.
+	For this task, the databases are *`orcl`* and *`orcl1`*.

 ## Task 2: Delete a database

-In this task, you will delete the database, *CDB1*, from Oracle home 1 using Oracle DBCA.
+In this task, you will delete the database, *orcl*, from Oracle home 1 using Oracle DBCA.

 1. In the terminal window, go to the `bin` directory in Oracle home 1, where Oracle DBCA resides.
 	In the Livelabs environment, Oracle DBCA resides in the following directory.

     ```
-	$ <copy>cd /opt/oracle/product/23c/dbhome_1/bin</copy>
+	$ <copy>cd /u01/app/oracle/product/23.4.0/dbhome_1/bin</copy>
 	```

 1. Run this command to start Oracle DBCA.